Bachtiar-Firdaus/Bachtiar-Firdaus/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Bachtiar-Firdaus&layout=compact)](https://github.com/Bachtiar-Firdaus)
 <br>

 👋 Hello...
 My full name is Bachtiar Firdaus, so you can call me "Daus".
 I'm Software Engineer who specialized in _backend_ side, but also have an ability to code in _frontend_ side.
-Very passionate about modern _mobile and web technology_ using JavaScript/TypeScript while taking into consideration the latest trends and techniques.
+Very passionate about modern _mobile and web technology_ using JavaScript while taking into consideration the latest trends and techniques.

 ## 💼 Career